 Get your digestion in order.

 I know it may not sound like the sexiest topic in the world, but I’m really into gut health.
 Is it just me, or does being bloated and, er, irregular put you in a cranky mood?
-This year, let’s do something about it.
+This year, let’s add it to our list of healthy resolutions and do something about it.
 For me, healthy digestion is a combination of eating veggies at every single meal, taking a magnesium supplement and a probiotic, and making sure I get some form of live active probiotics in my diet, too.
-Lately I’ve been experimenting with at-home pickling, and you can also get probiotics from fermented foods like some yogurts, sauerkraut and kimchi.
+Lately, I’ve been experimenting with at-home pickling, and you can also get probiotics from fermented foods like some yogurts, sauerkraut, and kimchi.
 Our expert shared some amazing tips on gut health here, including whether you might have IBS.

 Keep a gratitude journal.

 Taking a few minutes to write down what you’re thankful for has been shown to lower stress levels, encourage better sleep, and enhance feelings of happiness.
-In other words, major bang for the five minutes it takes.
+In other words, a major bang for the five minutes it takes.
 The key is to just start doing it regularly so that it becomes a habit.
-I keep a notebook and pen in my nightstand, and every evening I jot down a few things – big or small – that I’m grateful for that day.
+I keep a notebook and pen in my nightstand, and every evening I jot down a few things—big or small—that I’m grateful for that day.
 Don’t worry about good handwriting or complete sentences; the simple act of writing will naturally encourage reflection.
 And if you’re still not convinced, find out why this might be the one habit that’ll make you more joyful.

 Be laid-back (but consistent!) with exercise.

 I’m not going to tell you that you should be getting some exercise, because… duh.
 But this year, I want to encourage you to find a way to move your body that makes you happy and doesn’t feel like a chore.
-Stop killing yourself at the gym and take a fun dance class, go for a hike, walk or bike to work, invite a friend to a chill yoga session.
-Just move your body and have fun doing it.
-Frequently.
+Stop killing yourself at the gym and take a fun dance class online, go for a hike, walk, bike ride, or chill yoga session.
+Just move your body and have fun doing it, frequently.